Image

 A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Union, MO circuit court within 15 days of the ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
 A Union, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Union, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Union, MO DWI/DUI attorneys to present a stronger defense.
+The appeal moves to a de novo hearing, where the Union, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
+Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Union, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

 DWI Administrative Hearing Lawyer in Union, MO | DWI Attorney Union, MO | Combs Waterkotte

-When you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Union, MO, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Union, MO and throughout Missouri – you’re securing your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Union and beyond:
+When you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Union, MO, you aren’t just selecting the ideal DWI administrative hearing lawyer lawyer in and around Union, MO – you are safeguarding your license, your rights, your freedom, and your future.
+Along with experienced DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for Union, MO residents:

 Time is Running Out—Get a Union, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges